 Sing a New Song: Jews, Music, and the Civil Rights Movement

 In the 1960s, American Jews made up a large percentage of those white Americans who participated in the Civil Rights Movement.
 Many of them were motivated by liberal American values, Jewish values, and a belief that they understood the African American experience.
 At rallies, sit-ins, and marches they stood shoulder to shoulder with African Americans, and they were strengthened by the same freedom songs.
-This edition of Go & Learn uses the letter of a Jewish civil rights activist and several freedom songs to explore how this music, based in African American church music, was able to cross racial and religious boundaries and build community.
+This Go & Learn guide uses the letter of a Jewish civil rights activist and several freedom songs to explore how this music, based in African American church music, was able to cross racial and religious boundaries and build community.

 - For youth:

 Overcoming Fear: One Purpose of Freedom Music